| Important note: Images and videos posted on this

 efforts to be made by the German people as a whole to live down.[44]
 Although most Germans did not accept

+the notion of “collective guilt” of the whole German people, they in some way felt responsible.[45]
 As a result of hard work by both West Germany and Israel’s administrations, the Luxembourg Treaty was finally signed

 on September 10, 1952.
 The treaty would give Israel the needed resources to survive the difficult first years of mass immigration,